Limitless-Dreamer/themetalogician/index.md

      4. RIGHT LIBERATION
-         - Reality is a simulation, a dream, you must escape from it.
+         - The hypothesis is that Reality is a simulation, a dream.
+Therefore you must escape from it.
          - [The 10 Fetters](The-10-Fetters.md)

 ----------------------